If your family is or was on TAFDC (welfare) and you have hit your 24 month time limit, you may still be able to get benefits.

 - You are in your third trimester of pregnancy

-- Your youngest child who is not under the family cap is under two years old
+- Your youngest child who is under two years old

 - You have a baby who is less than three months old